 How to get to Luang Prabang

-Luang Prabang Airport is located 4kilometers from the city centre.
-Several international and domestic airlines operate scheduled flights from Luang Prabang airport, including Bangkok Airways, Lao Airlines and Vietnam Airlines.
+Luang Prabang Airport is located 4 kilometres from the city centre.
+Several international and domestic airlines operate scheduled flights from Luang Prabang Airport, including Bangkok Airways, Lao Airlines and Vietnam Airlines.

 Many boats arrive daily down the Mekong from Huay Xai.
 The trip usually takes 2 days with you spending one night at Pak Beng on the way.